On Parole For Life, Walker Carries Responsibility to Succeed

 For more information on pardons, restoration of rights or the State Board of Pardons and Paroles please visit our website at pap.georgia.gov.

 Jackie Cooper along with her other five siblings was raised only by their mother.
 They grew up not having much.
 Sometimes that included not having electricity.

 (At right are Douglasville Asst.
 Chief Parole Officer Rita Rothwein, Douglasville Police Dept. Chief Deputy Gary Sparks and Jackie Cooper)

 Jackie says at age 18 she went into a department store where she was asked to apply for a credit card, so she did, using someone else’s name.
 She was approved for $500.00 and maxed-out the card.
 She started going to other stores applying for cards using other people’s names.
 She went from wanting nice clothes and shoes to getting a high by being able to get away with it, she says.

-In 1989, Jackie was caught and sentenced to 24 months probation under the first offender’s act.
+In 1989, Jackie was caught and sentenced to 24 of months probation under the first offender’s act.
 However, she continued committing fraud and theft until 2006 when she was sentenced to 15 years, serving 6 years in prison before her parole release.